CoreumFoundation/coreum/docs/api.md

 ```
 Module defines the ORM module which adds providers to the app container for
-module-scoped DB's.
-In the future it may provide gRPC services for interacting
+ORM ModuleDB's and in the future will automatically register query
-with ORM data.
+services for modules that use the ORM.
 ```